csviri/kubernetes-glue-operator/docs/limitations.md

 # Current Limitations

-Limitations will be continuously eliminated in the coming releases.
+Note that none of the limitations are unsolvable, and will be continuously removed in the coming releases.

 1. Child resources and related resources are always namespace scoped resources.
 2. Related resource changes are not triggering the reconciliation.